La Plata Museum: Collection and exhibits

-Archaeological and ethnographically themed exhibits from Argentina and Peru are also displayed.
-Although the museum houses primarily South American themed exhibits, there is also an Egyptian exhibit that shows the reconstruction of the Aksha Temple.
+Archaeological and ethnographic exhibits from Argentina and Peru are displayed on the second floor.
 The archaeological collection shows the cultural development of the Americas from the Aceramic period (12,800 A.C.) to the time of the Incan Empire and the arrival of the Europeans.

-The museum may have modernized its exhibits and added technological mediums, but it still maintains an Osteological exhibit with the same characteristics, criteria and concepts that it had near the beginning of the twentieth century.
+The museum may have modernized its exhibits and added technological mediums, but it still maintains an osteological exhibit with the same characteristics, criteria and concepts that it had near the beginning of the twentieth century.
 Along with this, the pathway through the museum maintains the original concept of a tour through a timeline of evolutionary history.
 This is in accordance with the dominant ideas of the scientific community near the end of the nineteenth century.

 Egyptian Exhibit

+Although the museum houses primarily South American themed exhibits, there is also an Egyptian exhibit that shows the reconstruction of the Aksha Temple.
 Because of the planned construction of a levee in the Nile river that would flood the zone, UNESCO, and the Sudanese, Egyptian and Argentine governments funded a reservation and investigation rescue mission.
 This resulted in three excavation campaigns carried out by Argentine archaeologists between 1961 and 1963.
 They excavated the temple of Ramesses II from the thirteenth century and in return for their work, the La Plata Museum received 300 items, 60 of which pertained to the temple of Ramesses II.
 The remaining items were found in an Egyptian tomb or other prehistoric sites and cemeteries.
 Dardo Rocha also donated three mummies dating from around 2,700 years ago that were conserved in their sarcophagi.